tijptjik/NarrowEclipse/story.md

 |     Mart van de Ven    |      Tremmil Losi      |     [Umbaran][3]     |   Alexandria    |      Narrow Eclipse     |
 |      Oliva Madrid      |          C-6TS         | [Cybot Galactica][7] |   Alexandria    |      Narrow Eclipse     |

+The _Alexandria_ drifts through space without setting a course - it's operations often indifferent to their whereabouts.
+The Alexandria carries intel for cargo, sourcing and selling it through transmissions sent over encrypted comms.
+They are known as the Pharosi Intelligence Network and count many, often competing, factions amongst their clientele.
+The First Officer, the Umbaran _Tremmil Losi_, updates his Commander _Metajj Vos_ on the latest intel they've gathered and details the movement of the set pieces they monitor.
+The Alexandria, a Consular-class space cruiser, came equiped with a C-6TS protocol droid which dutifully relays urgent transmissions to the commander.
+The crew might be small, with just over a dozen agents gathering, routing and auctioning intelligence, the Alexandria is a special unit in the vast Pharosi network, as the actions of its crew will become known as the ascent of the Narrow Eclipse.
+It began by lifting the Pharosi Veil...

 ## Biomorph Resonator Tech